Art is perhaps the best vehicle for giving voice to the unheard stories, realities, and hidden truths that surround us.

 All work produced at the studio is influenced by my deeply held philanthropic convictions, a natural marriage of purpose given my background as a philanthropy consultant.
-As a result of this confluence, 20-40% of the net proceeds form each piece I sell goes to support charitable works in my community and beyond.
+As a result , 20% of the net proceeds from each piece I sell goes to support charitable works in my community and beyond.
 Generating change and awareness through art is at the core of my creative philosophy.

 My work centers around the use of palimpsest abstraction as a method to sift through the often unspoken but manifold aspects of contemporary existence.
 My artistic ethos is founded on the idea that where words may fail, art may succeed.
 I focus on color theory and deconstruction to create complex visual narratives grounded in the exploration of personal and societal issues or stories and the element of time.

 About current collections

 The Gold Series, is a five year project coming to close in 2017/2018.
 50 pieces that use the color gold to explore feelings and concepts related to transformation through HIV diagnosis.
 It explores life, death, advocacy and history related to the virus to drive awareness to key issues in this space.

 The charitable portion from the sale of original pieces and select prints will benefit a consortium of different HIV/AIDS awareness/service organizations or designated HIV/AIDS related programs with LGBTQIA agencies.

 Arete is a ten piece collection focused on the exploration of narratives of traumas that I have not lived.
 Through over a year's worth of interviews with survivors of various traumas ranging from rape and domestic violence to the loss of a child or meth addiction I have used fire and accelerants as symbols of change through suffering for portraits of deep human suffering and altered psyches.